-This practice benefits both the giver and the receiver and the art-form is being resurrected.
+This practice benefits both the giver and the receiver and reinforces what I can the Heart and Mind connection.
+The art-form of writing is being resurrected.
 The greeting cards and stationary industry is booming which is exciting and hopeful.

 I love writing and receiving letters and cards.
 Choosing them, sitting down to write, posting them through the mail-box and imagining their arrival at the other end is a thrilling series of joy moments.

 Have you ever sat down to write a letter or a greeting card only to find your mind went blank and you struggled to find the words?
 I sure have!

 To help, I’d like to share five writing approaches that never fail me and which produce the sort of messages I’d be happy to receive from my friends and family.

 IDEA 1: What you mean to me message